-A network or coalition is a union of people and organisations, a voluntary collaboration working together to influence outcomes of a specific problem.
-A suicide prevention network, addressing the specific needs of a local area, is one of the most effective ways of raising community awareness of the issue of suicide at the same time as empowering its members to develop appropriate suicide prevention strategies at a grassroots level.
+A network is a coming together of people and organisations, a voluntary collaboration working together to influence outcomes of a specific problem.
+A suicide prevention network, addressing the specific needs of a local area, is one of the most effective ways of raising community awareness of the issue of suicide, while empowering its members to develop appropriate suicide prevention strategies at a grassroots level.

-By bringing together key members of the community with a passionate interest in suicide prevention, Wesley LifeForce supports community members to take ownership of the issue and work towards real solutions to address the problem of suicide in their region.
+By bringing together key members of the community who are dedicated to suicide prevention, we help community members to take ownership of the issue and work towards real solutions to address the problem of suicide in their region.

-Wesley LifeForce networks are coordinated nationally and align to best practice standards.
-Utilising the networks methodology, endorsed by the Australian Institute of Suicide Research and Prevention (AISRAP), potential network locations are identified in areas where there is a high rate and/or high incidence of suicide.
+Our networks are coordinated nationally and align to best practice standards.
+Utilising the networks methodology endorsed by the Australian Institute of Suicide Research and Prevention (AISRAP), potential network locations are identified in areas where there is a high incidence of suicide or a need from the community.